 This course is designed around a framework that organizes and interrelates marketing topics into succinct modules.
-Using the textbook, Marketing: The Big Picture by Christie Nordhielm, students apply the "Big Picture" framework to a mini-case study that they select and write themselves using a carefully designed template.
-Students then take a leadership role in managing the discussion of these mini-cases.
-The class maximizes its relevance to current business practices and acquaints the students with the 'business case' format.
-Students also leverage a simulation tool, the "Big Picture Simulation," to test their knowledge of the concepts.
+Using the new textbook, "Marketing: The Big Picture" by Christie Nordhielm, students will be required to apply the Big Picture framework to a live "mini" case that they choose and write themselves using a carefully designed template.
+Students will then take a leadership role in managing the discussion of these mini-cases.
+In this way, the class will maximize their relevance to current business practices and also acquaint the students with the 'business case' format.
+Students will also leverage a simulation tool, the Big Picture Simulation, to test their knowledge of the concepts learned in class.
 Open to graduate students only.